-i) The first competitor: starts in the water holding a manikin with one hand (its mouth or nose above the surface) and the start wall or starting block with the other hand.
+- a) The first competitor starts in the water holding a manikin at the surface with one hand and the start wall or starting block with the other hand.
 On an acoustic signal, the competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the second competitor who is in contact with the turn wall or starting block with at least one hand.
-The second competitor may touch the manikin only after the first competitor has touched the turn wall.
+The second competitor may touch the manikin only after the first competitor has touched the turn wall. - b) The second competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the third competitor who is in contact with the turn wall or starting block with at least one hand.
+The third competitor may touch the manikin only after the second competitor has touched the turn wall. - c) The third competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the fourth competitor who is in contact with the turn wall or starting block with at least one hand.
+The fourth competitor may touch the manikin only after the third competitor has touched the turn wall. - d) The fourth competitor completes the event by carrying the manikin 25 m to touch the finish wall with any part of the competitor's body. - e) Only the incoming and outgoing competitors may be in the water.
+Other competitors must exit the water. - f) Only the incoming and outgoing competitors may participate in the manikin exchange.
+The incoming competitors may assist outgoing competitors, but only as long as the manikin's head remains within the changeover zones. - g) Competitors may not release the manikin until the next competitor has grasped it (i.e., one hand of each competitor must be in contact with the manikin.) - h) The start zone and relay changeover zones shall be indicated by flags: - At the start 5 m from the pool wall - At the turn wall 5 m from the pool wall - i) Competitors may push off the pool bottom in the relay changeover zone.

-- ii) The second competitor: carries the manikin 25 m to touch the turn wall and passes the manikin to the third competitor who is in contact with the turn wall or starting block with at least one hand.
-The third competitor may touch the manikin only after the second competitor has touched the turn wall. - iii) The third competitor: carries the manikin 25 m to touch the turn wall and passes the manikin to the fourth competitor who is in contact with the turn wall or starting block with at least one hand.
-The fourth competitor may touch the manikin only after the third competitor has touched the turn wall. - iv) The fourth competitor: completes the event by carrying the manikin 25 m to touch the finish wall with any part of the competitor's body. - v) Only the incoming and outgoing competitors may be in the water.
-Other competitors must exit the water. - vi) Only the incoming and outgoing competitors may participate in the manikin exchange.
-The incoming competitors may assist outgoing competitors, but only as long as the manikin's head remains within the changeover zones. - vii) Competitors may not release the manikin until the next competitor has grasped it (i.e., one had of each competitor must be in contact with the manikin.) - viii) The start zone and relay changeover zones shall be indicated by flags: - At the start 5 m from the pool wall - At the turn wall 5 m from the pool wall - ix) Competitors may push off the pool bottom in the relay changeover zone. - At the start, competitors are not judged on "carrying the manikin' criteria within the start zone.
-Carrying the manikin criteria do apply within the finish zone at the end of the relay. - xi) Competitors are not judged on "carrying the manikin" criteria within the changeover zones at the pool wall.
+- j) At the start, competitors are not judged on "carrying the manikin" criteria (defined in 3.3) within the start zone.
+Carrying the manikin criteria do apply within the finish zone at the end of the relay. - k) Competitors are not judged on "carrying the manikin" criteria within the changeover zones at the turn wall.

-- iv) The manikin changing hands: - Before or beyond the designated changeover zone - Before the first, second or third competitor touches the pool wall - Without the second, third or fourth competitor in touch with the pool wall
+- d) The manikin changing hands: - Before or beyond the designated changeover zone - Before the first, second or third competitor touches the pool wall - Without the second, third or fourth competitor in touch with the pool wall